 According to AncestryDNA, a DNA Circle is a group of individuals who all have the same ancestor in their family trees and where each member shares DNA with at least one other individual in the circle.
 These circles are created directly from your DNA and your family tree.

 AncestryDNA provides a nice interface for displaying a match along with their “public” family tree, ancestor locations, and countries of origin , making it easier to research and identify a common ancestor.
+I also like AncestryDNA Helper, a Chrome Browser extension that marks matches that are shared with other AncestryDNA kits that you manage.
+I manage my mother’s kit the browser extension helps me to determine which matches are from her side.
 The problem is that while there are some testers who have chosen to attach a family trees that they have made “public”, many have chosen the following:

 1) not to attach a family tree at all